schacon/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

 ### Pushing changes to a public repository ###

-Note that the two techniques outlined above (exporting via
-<<exporting-via-http,http>> or <<exporting-via-git,git>>) allow other
-maintainers to fetch your latest changes, but they do not allow write access, which you will need to update the public repository with the latest changes created in your private repository.
+Note that exporting via http or git allow other maintainers to fetch your latest changes, but they do not allow write access.
+For this, you will need to update the public repository with the latest changes created in your private repository.

 The simplest way to do this is using linkgit:git-push[1] and ssh; to